 We carry two different Skullcap tinctures at The Wild & Weedy Apothecary – Chinese Skullcap, also called Baikal Skullcap; and American or Blue Skullcap.
 We have some juvenile plants of the Chinese species in our garden, and we have been harvesting the American species for a couple years now.
 The two Skullcaps have different uses, and different parts are used as well.
-Both are part of the mint family.
+Both herbs belong to the mint family.

 Blue Skullcap, Scutellaria lateriflora (and simply called Skullcap in our products listing), is native to eastern North America where is can still be found growing wild in moist woodlands.
 This plant grows to about knee-high with small blue flowers delicately gracing the squared stems.
 It can easily be cultivated in the home garden.
 The above-ground stems and flowers are the parts used in herbal medicine.

 This herb is an ally for people who are easily freaked out.
 Most cases of nervous over-excitement, fearfulness, anxiety, restless sleep and panic attack can be remedied with this herb.
 The flavonoid compounds have sedative and anti-spasmodic properties, and also stimulate the release of endorphins.
-A combination of skullcap, linden flower, catnip and hops can be used in tea form or tincture for especially fragile nervous conditions such as breaking drug-dependency.
+A combination of skullcap, linden flower, catnip and hops can be used as a tea or in tincture form for especially fragile nervous conditions such as breaking drug-dependency.

 Blue Skullcap can help relieve PMS.
 It helps reduce the neuralgia, nervous tension and irritability associated with pre-menstrual symptoms, and it is also anti-spasmodic.